mit-orcd/orcd-docs-edit/docs/software/julia.md

 # Julia

 Julia is a high-level, high-performance programming language designed for technical and numerical computing, known for its speed and ease of use.
 Because of its popularity, we have pre-installed versions of Julia on each of our clusters.
-You can begin using Julia right away by running:
+You can begin using Julia right away by running `module load julia`, or by specifying the module specifically:

 === "Engaging"

-    On Rocky8 nodes (eofe4 and eofe10):
+    On Rocky8 nodes:

     ```bash
-    module load julia/1.9.1
+    module load julia/1.10.1
     julia
     ```

-    On Centos7 nodes (eofe7, eofe8, and eofe9):
+    On Centos7 nodes:

     ```bash
     module load julia/1.8.5